 Practice production judgment before production teaches you the hard way.

 Code Duck is an AI-driven incident simulator for DevOps, SRE, cloud, and platform engineers.
 Instead of memorizing commands or clicking through multiple-choice labs, learners work through realistic production-style incidents in natural language.
+No clusters to spin up, no environments to clean up — just open the browser and start.

 You investigate.
 Code Duck pushes back.